-49. And there shall never be any time, when any of

-these things that are, shall fail, or be wanting.
+49. And there never shall be any time, when any of those things that are, shall fail or be wanting.

-50. When I say the things that are, I mean God, for the things that are, God hath, and neither is there anything without him, nor he without anything.
+50. When I say the things that are, I mean God, for the things that are, God hath; and neither is there anything without him, nor he without anything.